FriedbergLab/MENTHU-command-line/README.md

 ### [3.
 Package Installation](#package-installation)
 Prerequisites:

-Users of Unix based OS will require additional libraries for R package installation.
-Make sure they are installed and updated by running the following code:
+Certain libraries will be required for R package installation.
+This is how users of Ubuntu can install them:

 ```
 apt install libssl-dev
 apt install libcurl4-openssl-dev
 apt install libxml2-dev
 ```

 MENTHU-command-line requires a few additional R packages in order to function.

 MENTHU-command-line includes a script, packageInstaller.R, to perform easy 1-step installation of the needed R packages.